HSY3D/UserLoginPage/README.md

 a2 is the SOCS version.

-usernames 		  password
+usernames 		  /password

-hsyed				root
+hsyed				/root

-noob				slayer
+noob				/slayer

-pokemon			    master
+pokemon			    /master

-admin				password
+admin				/password